 - a) Each position must be timed separately.
 This ensures that all athletes can compete under relatively equal conditions and that athletes who finish early do not disturb athletes who use their full-time limits.
-This also makes it possible to score targets more quickly. - b) Athletes must be called to the line before the first Preparation and Sighting Stage and given a minimum five minutes of time to set up their equipment and begin to prepare their prone (or kneeling) position in a combined eight-minute (8) Preparation and Sighting Stage.
-For each subsequent position (standing and kneeling or prone and standing), there must be a five-minute Changeover Stage when athletes can handle their rifles and prepare them for the next position.
-A separate five-minute Sighting Stage follows each Changeover Stage. - c) A Final may be included with each event (Rule 10.0, Finals). - d) For 3x10 events where a majority of athletes are inexperienced and do not have spotting scopes, the Match Director may increase the initial Preparation and Sighting Stage to 15 or 20 minutes to give team coaches additional time to confirm that all team members have sighted in their rifles before the first Record Fire Stage begins. - e) 3x10 and 3x20 three-position events may be scored in whole ring values, or if VIS scoring or electronic targets are available, they may be scored in tenth-ring values (Rule 8.1.1).
+This also makes it possible to score targets more quickly. - b) Athletes must be called to the line before the first Preparation and Sighting Stage and given a minimum of five minutes time to set up their equipment and begin to prepare their kneeling position in a combined eight-minute (8) Preparation and Sighting Stage.
+For each subsequent position (prone or standing), there must be a five-minute Changeover Stage when athletes can handle their rifles and prepare them for the next position.
+A separate five-minute Sighting Stage follows each Changeover Stage. - c) A Final may be included with each event (Rule 10.0, Finals). - d) For 3x10 events where participating athletes are inexperienced and may not be properly zeroed, the Match Director may increase the initial Preparation and Sighting Stage to 15 or 20 minutes, or even provide a separate zeroing time before starting the regular Preparation and Sighting time to give team coaches additional time to confirm that all team members have zeroed their rifles before the first Record Fire Stage begins. - e) 3x10 and 3x20 three-position events may be scored in whole ring values, or if VIS scoring or electronic targets are available, they may be scored in tenth-ring values (Rule 8.1.1).
 40 or 60-shot standing position events may be scored in whole ring values or, if VIS scoring or electronic targets are available, they should be scored in decimal ring values.
 Finals are scored in decimal ring values, except when VIS scoring or electronic targets is not available.
 Match Programs must announce how competition events will be scored.